 Another consideration of this project is optimisation.
 If one takes the clothing and textile industry as an example, one can optimise what colours, fabrics and designs are in a high demand.
 This is completed by eliciting and gathering “Product Usage Information (PUI)”.
 This is obtained from clients, experts and investors.
 From this data, the latest styles and what the client wants are known.
 (Hribernik, et al., 2019)

 In this project, optimisation could be used for the general size of the tattoo, the colours of the ink used.
-If, for example, a lot of tattoos are small and use only use 3 or 4 colours, the system would recognise this and automatically order new colour inks to the artist.
+If, for example, a lot of tattoos are small and use only 3 or 4 colours, the system would recognise this and automatically order new colour inks to the artist.
 On that note, the artist could input how much ink would be used for a particular size and machine learning could be used to order and maintain stock with the artist.

 The same would also go for piercings, if a certain ring or stud is used on a regular basis, these could be automatically ordered.
 The likes of stock control for piercers could also be controlled here.
 This will be developed with the Requirement Specifications.